 Trust is everything.
-At Glassman & Zissimopulos Law, we work hard to earn our clients’ trust and create an atmosphere where our clients feel comfortable to be honest with us.
-In our personal injury, car accident, and criminal defense cases, Dan Glassman and I have seen the benefit of trusting relationships with clients.
+At Glassman & Zissimopulos Law, we work hard to earn our clients’ trust and create an atmosphere where our clients feel comfortable, to be honest with us.
+Dan Glassman and I have seen the benefit of trusting relationships with clients in our personal injury, car accident, and criminal defense cases.

 Think about this: if you had a legal emergency today, who would you call?
 Glassman & Zissimopulos Law would certainly welcome your call and be ready to help.
-As a matter of fact, we take that so seriously that if you call our office number, 352-505-4515, after 5:30 p.m., it rings directly to my cell phone.
+We take that so seriously that if you call our office number, 352-505-4515, after 5:30 p.m., it rings directly to my cell phone.
 You get me.
 No missed calls, no answering service.

 With that said, we realize that many people already have a relationship with a lawyer.
 Perhaps you call a family lawyer who helped you through a difficult time, or maybe a lawyer you trusted to help you put together a will or an estate.
 Possibly even a lawyer who helped you beat a speeding ticket.

-It’s normal to reach out to professionals who have helped you in the past who you trust.
-I do it for non-law related aspects of my life.
+Reaching out to professionals who have helped you in the past and who you trust is normal.
+I do it for non-law-related aspects of my life.
 I have a great realtor and I call him regularly for anything surrounding real estate issues.

-So, what happens when you call your lawyer to ask about a car crash or an injury that you suffered and they do not handle those types of cases?
-The Florida Bar recognizes that this may happen and has created a way in which the lawyer you already know can team-up with lawyers who specialize in car accident cases, like Glassman & Zissimopulos Law.
+So, what happens when you call your lawyer to ask about a car crash or an injury that you suffered, and they do not handle those types of cases?
+The Florida Bar recognizes that this may happen and has created a way in which the lawyer you already know can team up with lawyers who specialize in car accident cases, like Glassman & Zissimopulos Law.
 This is commonly known as a “referral agreement” or “co-counsel agreement.”
-Under these agreements, the lawyers agree to split the attorney fee and the responsibility on the case.
-Most importantly, that means the client does not get charged anything extra but gets the benefits of having two law firms.
+Under these agreements, the lawyers agree to split the attorney fee and the responsibility of the case.
+Most importantly, that means the client does not get charged anything extra but benefits from having two law firms.